Jokmonsimon/project-mgt-app/README.md

 # GraphQL Queries & Mutations

-These are the GraphQL queries and mutations for the YouTube course.
+These are the GraphQL queries and mutations for the Project Management App.

 ## Get names of all clients